-Policy Metrics ED-2A and Industrial uses through the Island Planning Beneficiary consultation during Island Planning #/% of acres designated Commercial and Industrial ED-2B Acquire land that expands opportunities for revenue generation. # of acres acquired for revenue generation ED-2C Prioritize revenue generating activities that align with the General Plan Vision and Guiding Principles and the health of people and 'āina. #/% of revenue generating dispositions that support the General Plan Vision ED-2D Maintain a professionally managed investment portfolio with a well-balanced mix of assets.
+Policy Metrics ED-2A Designate areas for revenue generating Commercial and Industrial uses through the Island Planning process with beneficiary input.
+Beneficiary consultation during Island Planning #/% of acres designated Commercial and Industrial ED-2B Acquire land that expands opportunities for revenue generation. # of acres acquired for revenue generation ED-2C Prioritize revenue generating activities that align with the General Plan Vision and Guiding Principles and the health of people and 'āina. #/% of revenue generating dispositions that support the General Plan Vision ED-2D Maintain a professionally managed investment portfolio with a well-balanced mix of assets.
 Portfolio diversity and performance ED-2E Ensure that impacts from industrial uses are adequately mitigated. #/% of industrial leases with conditions for mitigation of environmental and community impacts ED-2F Ensure that DHHL's revenue generating assets are performing at or better than market levels.
 Revenue generated compared to market rates